Welcome To My Culinary & Holistic Lifestyle Blog!

 Bath Soaks

-Look for: Epsom salts, dead sea salt, sea minerals and/or essential oils, paving the way for less skin irritation and sensitivity as a result.
+Beyond Epsom salts, look for dead sea salt, sea minerals and/or essential oils, paving the way for less skin irritation and sensitivity as a result!

 Essential Oils & Perfume